gdscnitp/gesture-controlled-drone/README.md

 ## Introduction :

 This project is based on gesture control.
 In this project a drone will be controlled by the hand gestures of a user.
-This project is handled by the DSC ML Team of NIT Patna
+It is handled by the DSC ML Team of NIT Patna.

 ## Why this project ?